Biceps Tendinopathy Symptoms

 “My husband and I both have had all of our knees replaced.
 My husband also has had both of his shoulders replaced by an EXPERT doctor and surgeon in his field of joint replacements!!
 He’s professional, kind, cordial, polite, respectful, trustworthy and a wonderful doctor!
 He takes his time talking with you and explaining things to you.
 He always puts you first and wants to make sure your comfortable with your surgery and after care.” — Kathy G.

-Causes, Signs, and Symptoms of Biceps Tendinopathy
+What Are the Signs and Symptoms of Biceps Tendonitis?

 Biceps tendinopathy is rarely seen in isolation, as it often coexists with other shoulder pathologies, such as rotator cuff impingement syndrome, rotator cuff tears, labral tears, SLAP lesions, and shoulder osteoarthritis.